How to Upgrade and Change Mac SSD to A Bigger SSD Drive? – Qiling

 Step 1.
 Erase and prepare new SSD ready for SSD upgrade

-2. Click Repair Disk > Check whether S.M.A.R.T Status is Supported or Not Supported and whether Partition Map Scheme is Formatted or Unformatted;
+2. Click Repair Disk, then check if S.M.A.R.T Status is Supported or Not Supported and if Partition Map Scheme is Formatted or Unformatted.

-3. If not, go to Erase and select new SSD as the format target in Format column > Click Erase > Click Erase again to confirm the formatting;
+3. If the drive is not recognized, go to Erase and select the new SSD as the format target in the Format column.
+Click Erase and then click Erase again to confirm the formatting.

-If not, go to Partition > Choose Mac OS Extended (Journaled) > Select GUID Partition Table and click OK > Click Apply to initialize new SSD to GPT disk;
+To initialize the new SSD to a GPT disk, go to Partition > Choose Mac OS Extended (Journaled) > Select GUID Partition Table and click OK.
+Then click Apply to finalize the initialization.

 Step 2.
 Upgrade SSD to bigger SSD with all data by cloning without losing data

-In order to avoid unexpected data loss trouble while upgrading Mac SSD drive to new drive, your best choice is to clone Mac drive with powerful Mac disk clone software.
+To avoid unexpected data loss trouble while upgrading your Mac's SSD drive to a new drive, it's best to clone your Mac drive using a powerful Mac disk clone software.
+This ensures that your data is safely transferred to the new drive, minimizing the risk of data loss during the upgrade process.

-Qiling Backup for Mac supports you to effortlessly clone the whole SSD drive including Mac OS, files, and folders to new drive with simple clicks.
-It's fully compatible with new macOS 10.12 (Sierra) and previous OS X 10.11, 10.10, 10.9 etc systems.
-Just free download and follow to upgrade and clone Mac SSD drive to bigger SSD drive without losing any data now:
+Qiling Backup for Mac allows you to easily clone your entire SSD drive, including Mac OS, files, and folders, to a new drive with just a few clicks.
+It's compatible with macOS 10.12 (Sierra) and earlier OS X systems.
+Simply download and follow the steps to upgrade and clone your Mac SSD drive to a larger one without losing any data.

-2. Select Clone from the drop-down list and select old Mac SSD as source disk at the From column and new SSD drive as the destination disk at the To column;
+2. Select Clone from the drop-down list, choose the old Mac SSD as the source disk in the "From" column, and select the new SSD drive as the destination disk in the "To" column.

 Upgrade Mac SSD to a new SSD

-Click the blue Start button to start upgrading and cloning Mac SSD to new SSD drive now.
+Click the blue "Star" button to start upgrading and cloning your Mac SSD to a new SSD drive.

 Clone to upgrade Mac SSD to a bigger one